dfamonteiro/blog/blog/content/posts/jindosh-riddle.md

 | Natsiou  | Ring         | Red    | Beer     | Baleton  |
 | Finch    | Diamond      | Purple | Whiskey  | Dunwall  |

 We also need to define how the solution will be structured.
-When solved this riddle manually I used a grid, and there's no reason to not do the same here:
+When I solved this riddle by hand I used a grid, and there's no reason to not do the same here:

 |              | **Far-left** | **Left** | **Middle** | **Right** | **Far-right** |
 |--------------|--------------|----------|------------|-----------|---------------|